How to Grow a Loquat Tree from Seeds

 I’ll have to wait until the loquats on our neighbor’s tree ripen and then do my own taste-tester!

-Preparing the Medium to Plant the Loquat Seeds
+Preparing the Soil to Plant your Loquat Seeds

 Part of gardening is experimental, and this makes it fun and interesting.
 When I decided I wanted to learn how to grow a loquat tree or two from seeds, I decided I want to test two methods to see if one way produced better results than the other.